 Use Live Plants

 I love planted tanks.
 I have live plants in all my aquariums.
-Beside the fact that live plants are very pleasing to eyes, they can also help a lot in improving the quality of the water.
+Besides the fact that live plants are very pleasing to the eyes, they can also help a lot in improving the quality of the water.

 - Guppy grass